valerienierenberg/holbertonschool-interview/0x01-insert_in_sorted_linked_list/README.md

 # 0x01.
-Insert in sorted linked list interview question
+Insert in sorted linked lists
 This is the second weekly algorithm interview preparation project of specializations.
 - [Project Page](https://intranet.hbtn.io/projects/439)